-"Managers often veer away from confrontation and try to avoid it at all costs.
-But when performance or personality issues go unaddressed, they fester and set an overall tone that minimizes the urgency of correcting mistakes," said Mark Feldman, vice president of marketing at Building Engines.
-"If there is (an) issue, it's best to address it right away when the situation is fresh."
+"Managers often veer away from confrontation and try to avoid it at all costs," said Mark Feldman, vice president of marketing at Stynt.
+"But when performance or personality issues go unaddressed, they fester and set an overall tone that minimizes the urgency of correcting mistakes.
+If there is (an) issue, it's best to address it right away when the situation is fresh."

 "Create an environment that encourages continuous feedback, and be exact with dates and expected outcomes," he said.